Note: This Catalog was published in July 2009 and supersedes the 2008-2009 Catalog.

 SOCW6365 - SEXUAL AND GENDER IDENTITIES (3 - 0)

-Reviews various life experiences and psychosocial challenges characteristic of lesbian, gay, bisexual, and transgender persons.
-Interventions for these populations will be identified.
+Reviews various life experiences, challenges and psychosocial ctheories affecting lesbian, gay, bisexual, and transgender persons.
+Identifies social work interventions.
 Prerequisite: SOCW 5301 and 5317.

 SOCW6367 - SEMINAR IN ADVANCED STATISTICAL APPLICATIONS (3 - 0)